 Confidential resources are available for support and advice on campus.
 Students may access the Student Wellness and Promotions Office at 410-617-2928, health services providers in the Student Health Center at 410-617- 5055, clergy offering pastoral care at 410-617-5881, and the Sexual Violence Coordinator in the Women’s Center at 410-617-5844.
 These resources are not required to report your personal identifying information but are required to report the incident for statistical disclosure in our annual security report and will keep personal identifying information confidential.
 Employees can call the Employee Assistance Program 24/7 at 1-800-765-0770.
 Additional resources for counseling and assistance, both on and off campus, are listed in this document.

-If you are the victim of a crime and do not want to pursue action within the University’s judicial System or the criminal justice system, you may want to consider making an anonymous report.
+If you are the victim of a crime and do not want to pursue action within the University’s judicial system or the criminal justice system, you may want to consider making an anonymous report.
 Reports filed in this manner are counted and disclosed in Loyola’s annual security and fire safety report.
 As noted, confidential and anonymous reports are extremely valuable in order to prevent further victimization and to obtain a more accurate portrait of campus crime.
 In certain instances, a victim of crime may be reluctant to file a report fearing the process and/or loss of anonymity.
 In such circumstances, crime victims are encouraged to consider making an anonymous report.
-Anonymous reports can be filed by using DPS’s “silent witness” anonymous reporting system, which is utilized for investigative and statistical purposes.
+Anonymous reports can be filed by using DPS’s “silent witness” anonymous reporting system or the LiveSafe mobile app, which is utilized for investigative and statistical purposes.
 “Silent witness is available 24/7 on the DPS website at: http://www.loyola.edu/department/publicsafety/silent-witness-form

 Another anonymous reporting option for all Loyola community members is Ethics Point.
 Loyola community members are encouraged to report any behavior which is in violation of law or University policy.
 Ethics Point is available 24/7 and can be accessed through The Human Resources website: https://secure.ethicspoint.com/domain/media/en/gui/18799/index.html